spassvogel/gilles-game/docs/thoughts.md

 [x] have a helper for 'capital' Capitalise

 [ ] The tavern has a limited number of vacancies (rooms).
 Upgrading the tavern upgrades this number.
+[ ] Periodically new adventurers will take residence
     The tavern will only accept new adventurers when there are rooms free.
+    Adventurers on quests keep their rooms
-    You can kick out an adventurer that's not on a quest.
+[ ] You can kick out an adventurer that's not on a quest.
 Freeing the room.
-Periodically new adventurers will take residence [ ] Quests are launched from the 'quest board' in the tavern.
-Adventurers on quests keep their rooms [ ] You can train workers/citizens to become adventurers
+[ ] Quests are launched from the 'quest board' in the tavern.
+[ ] You can train workers/citizens to become adventurers

 02/05/2019 TRAITS

 [ ] During encounters, characters can receive certain traits.
 These can be beneficial or not.
 In some cases the traits can be healed, removed etc. Some items can be used to grant a trait to an adventurer.

+23/06/2019 HELP
+[ ] Each screen should get a contexualized help window